 Police Chief Veliu said that "Albanian authorities are still investigating with their foreign counterparts to uncover all of the relationships and people involved in this criminal activity," Reuters reported.

 Authorities estimate that the confiscated cocaine had a market value of about $220 million and was likely destined for sale in Western European countries.

 Albania’s recent seizure of the biggest ever cocaine shipment intercepted in that country indicates that Colombian crime groups are attempting to extend their reach into profitable European markets by diversifying points of entry.

 With cocaine production booming in Colombia, European countries are becoming increasingly attractive markets for Colombian crime groups looking to offload the drug.
-As InSight Crime has recently reported, massive shipments of cocaine have been seized in Spain, Portugal, Belgium, and Germany.
-Last month, a plane carrying half a ton of cocaine was intercepted in the United Kingdom, while another half ton of cocaine seized from Russia’s embassy in Argentina led to the dismantling of an unprecedented drug ring.
+As InSight Crime has recently reported, massive shipments of cocaine have been seized in Spain, Portugal, Belgium and Germany.
+Last month, a plane carrying half a metric ton of cocaine was intercepted in the United Kingdom, while another half-ton of cocaine seized from Russia’s embassy in Argentina led to the dismantling of an unprecedented drug ring.

 SEE ALSO: Coverage of European Organized Crime

-Albania already has a long history of marijuana production and trafficking and now its status as a transit route for Colombian cocaine destined for European markets appears to be growing.
-Colombian crime groups are likely being drawn by Albania’s strategic location between lucrative markets in both Eastern and Western Europe, as well as existing ties between the Albanian mafia and the Italian ‘Ndrangheta.
+Albania already has a long history of marijuana production and trafficking, but its status as a transit route for Colombian cocaine destined for European markets appears to be growing.
+Colombian crime groups are likely being drawn by Albania’s strategic location between lucrative markets in both Eastern and Western Europe, as well as existing ties between the Albanian mafia and the Italian 'Ndrangheta.